-Mount Linton is one of New Zealand’s iconic stations.
-It is also one of the largest privately-owned stations in New Zealand.
-Mt Linton’s large size comprising 12,145ha of mostly productive land, means its biggest asset is people, both current and past.
+Mount Linton is one of New Zealand’s iconic stations and comprises 12,145ha of predominantly productive land.
+One of its key assets is people, both current and past.
 They have made an enormous contribution to the continual development of the property and its sustainable farming practices.

 Among the key advantages of Mount Linton are not only its size but the determination to be a leader in genetics.
 Recording the Angus herd began in 1991, followed by the Texel flock in 1995, and more recently the Suftex.

 The genetic trend graphs show tremendous improvement and sire performance that are backed up by the achievements of the commercial sheep and cattle operations run on the Station.

 Mount Linton’s biggest challenge is the Southland climate and we are focused on producing genetics that survive and thrive in such an environment, as well as sustainably producing the highest quality product for the end consumer.

 In 1856 Tasmanian John Bogle purchased 80,000 acres of land in Western Southland, New Zealand.
 More than 140 years later, this land stands at the centrepiece of Mount Linton – a large, financially viable, integrated agribusiness.